 Unwanted Second/Third Pregnancy: If this is your second or third pregnancy, your emotions and plan of action may be different, and that’s okay.
 First-time moms aren’t the only ones who may need help when pregnant unexpectedly; this article offers unplanned or unwanted pregnancy help and information for women who are pregnant a second, third, fourth time or more.

 “I knew that she would have everything I knew she deserved.
 She would have amazing opportunities for education, she would have a loving and devoted family and be able to travel and see this amazing world we live in…Ten years later, and I am now going to school to begin my career as a Medical Practice Manager, and I honestly don’t think I would be in this place if it wasn’t for the support I received from American Adoptions,” said Brittnee about her adoption story.

 If you choose American Adoptions to place your child for adoption, you will have support every step of the way.
 Even if you’re not sure, our adoption specialists will help walk you through all the potential unplanned pregnancy paths you could take.

 With our founder being an adoptee, and many of our staff members have gone through the adoption process as adoptive parents and birth parents, we have ample adoption experience to offer you firsthand perspective and informed support.
 We understand that you just want to do what is best for you and your baby and will do all we can to make sure you feel educated about all of your options.

 Help — I’m Pregnant and Don’t Know What to Do

-To learn more about adoption or your other unplanned pregnancy options, please don’t hesitate to contact us at 1-800-ADOPTION.
+To get more information about adoption or your other unplanned pregnancy options, contact us at 1-800-ADOPTION.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.